 Who We Are

 The Autism Society of Mahoning Valley was founded by local families in 1989 to support local families affected by autism.
-We are an affiliate of the Autism Society of America and serve Mahoning, Trumbull, and Columbiana counties.
+We are an affiliate of the Autism Society of America and serve Mahoning, Trumbull, and Columbiana counties

 We create connections, empowering everyone in the Autism community with the resources needed to live fully.